(Added by the Checks amendment.)

 Availability of Checks

 rippled v0.90.0 or later.
-As of 2018-10-11, the Checks amendment has not yet been enabled on the production XRP Ledger.
+As of 2020-06-08, the Checks amendment is in voting to become enabled on the production XRP Ledger.
 For the latest status of all known amendments, see Known Amendments.
 For more information about how amendments are enabled and voted on, see Amendment Process.

 To check the status of an amendment on a test net or private XRP Ledger network, use the feature method.